joshSawYou/CIS255_Vehicle/src/readMe.md

 **Step by Step Source Code Explanation:**

-First in my code are the Enumerations:
+I will start explaining my code with the ROOT class: Vehicle.

-EngineType: Represents the engine types of a vehicle (GASOLINE, DIESEL, ELECTRIC).
-MakeType: Represents the make of a vehicle (FORD, TOYOTA, DODGE, HONDA, TESLA).
-VehicleType: Represents the type of a vehicle (SEDAN, COUPE, TRUCK).

-Next in my code is the Vehicle Class:
+The Vehicle Class:

 This is the base class for all vehicles in the system.
-It contains attributes such as doorCount, engineType, and color.
+It contains attributes such as doorCount, engineType, color, and year.
 In this class there is a displayInfo() method which prints the vehicle's information.

-The next class in my code is the Make Class:

-It Inherits from the Vehicle class.
-This means it inheritance all of the Vehicle's class's attriubtes and methods.
-Additionally, the make class has its own attribute, makeType, which represents the make of the vehicle, as mentioned above.
-Also, this make class has its own displayInfo() method which overrides the displayInfo() from the vehicle class method to include the make information.

 Next in my code is the Type Class: